HL7/C-CDA-Examples/Results/Result with Multiple Reference Ranges/Readme.md

 ###Comments

-* This is an example of a value from a lab result that may not be structured.
+* This is an example of a value from a lab result with multiple reference ranges: Negative (less than), Bordeline (equal), and Positive (greater than).

 ###Custodian

 * John D'Amore jdamore@diameterhealth.com (GitHub: jddamore)

 ###Keywords